zimeon/ocfl-py/README_using_bags.md

 ## Building from a set of bags

-Imagine that we have 4 Bagit bags that represent the evolving state of and object:
+Imagine that we have a Bagit bag [`tests/testdata/bags/uaa_v1`](https://github.com/zimeon/ocfl-py/tree/master/tests/testdata/bags/uaa_v1) that represents the initial state of an object.
+We can use `--create` to make a new OCFL object `/tmp/obj` with that content as the `v1` state:

 ```
 (py38) simeon@RottenApple ocfl-py> rm -rf /tmp/obj